idris-zinai/devoirs-python/README.md

 *Devoir 18 : to do list

-*Devoir 19 : fichier notes
+*Devoir 19 : fichiers notes

 *Devoir 20 : poo